aminkrJ/permission-geometry/README.md

 # permission-geometry
-converting complex multi dimensional permission rules to unique points in a plane
+Indexing permissions with geometery by converting attribute based permission rules to unique points in a multi dimensional space.